Riverview soccer teams eager to be back on field | Trib HSSN

 They are helping form the core of a girls roster that totals 17.
 The numbers took a hit after the 2019 season when 12 seniors, including seven starters, graduated out of a group of 16.

 “After not having a season last year, it feels great to see them back on the field.
 I have multiple student-athletes participating in multiple sports and school activities.
-I have girls in the marching band, cheerleading, Raiderettes, volleyball and cross country.
-Coming from a small school district, they participate in multiple activities during the season.”
+I have girls in the marching band, cheerleading, Raiderettes, volleyball and cross country.”

-Flanick said she is excited to see the mix of new and experienced players continue to mesh toward what she hopes are positive outcomes.
+Flanick said she is excited to see the mix of new and experienced players continue to mesh.

 “I was honestly really nervous about what could’ve happened for my senior year,” she said.
 “But the team is amazing.
 I couldn’t ask for anything better for a senior year.
 Even though we have our own friend groups and are different ages, we all come together to work really well.

 “We actually started talking to girls to join the team at the end of last school year.
-Of course, we’ve had a lot of the freshman girls already stepping up.
-That’s when we felt we could get some older girls on the team.
-Half of the girls, it’s their first year, and we told them to work hard but also have fun.”
+Of course, we’ve had a lot of the freshman girls already stepping up.”

 In addition to a home-and-home against GCC, Riverview will face Apollo-Ridge, Jeannette, Ligonier Valley, Serra Catholic and Springdale in section play.